 Select a team from the Agile Hive menu.
 You are now in the Agile Hive Report for the selected team.
-Now you can easily switch to the Team Breakout Board and the Program Board using the buttons at the top left.
+Now you can easily switch to the Team Breakout Board and the ART Board using the buttons at the top left.

 If the Breakout Board is opened from within a team, it is team-specific and represents the respective team in the first row.
 The capacity for this team can then be entered here.

-If the breakout board is opened via the ART project, the teams are displayed alphabetically and consequently no capacity can be entered.
+If the Breakout board is opened via the ART project, the teams are displayed alphabetically and consequently no capacity can be entered.

 Step 1 - Capacity